Micro-PHP/micro-docker/docs/troubleshooting.md

 ## HTTPs and Redirects

-If Symfony is generating an internal redirect for an `https://` url, but the resulting url is `http://`, you have to uncomment the `TRUSTED_PROXIES` setting in your `.env` file.
+If Micro is generating an internal redirect for an `https://` url, but the resulting url is `http://`, you have to uncomment the `TRUSTED_PROXIES` setting in your `.env` file.
-For more details see the [Symfony internal redirect documentation](https://symfony.com/doc/current/routing.html#redirecting-to-urls-and-routes-directly-from-a-route).

 ## TLS/HTTPS Issues